 A party need not file a deposition transcript with the court until that party is using the deposition in support of some other submission, at which time the entire deposition must be filed.
 The court is retaining its policy that depositions that are not filed with the court by the deadline for filing pretrial submissions shall not be used by any party for any purpose at trial.

 All deposition transcripts must be in compressed format.
 The court will not accept duplicate transcripts.
 The parties must determine who will file each transcript.

-6. Disclosure of Trial Witnesses: November 7, 2011
+5. Disclosure of Trial Witnesses: January 17, 2012

-Not later than 28 days before trial each party shall serve on all other parties all of the materials listed in Federal Rule of Civil Procedure 26(a)(3)(A), (B) and (C).
+Not later than 28 days before the first trial, each party shall serve on all other parties all of the materials listed in Federal Rule of Civil Procedure 26(a)(3)(A), (B) and (C).
 Also, the parties must follow this court's written Procedures for Calling Witnesses to Trial, a copy of which is attached to this order.
 If you intend to call any other party (that is, a named plaintiff or a named defendant) as a trial witness, then you must list that party as a trial witness and arrange for a subpoena or a writ, just like any other witness.
 If you do not do all of these things by the deadline, then the court might not allow you to present witnesses at trial.

-7. Final Pretrial Submissions and Disclosures: November 10, 2011
+6. Final Pretrial Submissions and Disclosures: January 17, 2012

-Responses: November 21, 2011
+Responses: January 27, 2012

-The first date is the deadline to file and serve all Rule 26(a)(3) disclosures, as well as all motions in limine, proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
+The first date is the deadline to file and serve all Rule 26(a)(3) disclosures in both cases, as well as all motions in limine, proposed voir dire questions, proposed jury instructions, and proposed verdict forms.
 All responses in opposition are due by the second date.
 The format for submitting proposed voir dire questions, jury instructions and verdict forms is set forth in the Order Governing Final Pretrial Conference, which is attached.